What is Integrity?

 - Introduce the summary.

-- Explain the major point the source makes.
+- Explain the major point or argument the source makes.

 - Exemplify by offering one or more representative examples.